iainmstott/popdemo/README.md

 install.packages(c("devtools", "expm", "MCMCpack"))
 devtools::install_github("iainmstott/popdemo/x.x-x/popdemo") #x.x-x is the desired version number
 ```

-**development** branch...
+##development branch
 The [development](https://github.com/iainmstott/popdemo/tree/development) branch includes a development version of the package source code with new files and features currently being worked on.
 The development package may or may not be installable.

 The development package is in the *Dev* folder.
 The package is called *popdemoDev*.
 A list of possible future changes can be found in *devlist.txt*.

 To install the development package, run the following lines of R code.
 The first line installs some packages from CRAN: devtools (used to install from GitHub), and some dependencies.